SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 # Input/Output

-You are provided with one interface, which will assist the correct execution process of your program.
+An interface will be provided, which will assist the correct execution process of your program.

-The interface is **Engine**, and the class implementing this interface should read the input.
+The interface is called **Engine**, and the class implementing this interface should read the input.

 When the program finishes, this class should print the output.